bokeh/bokeh/docs/bokeh/source/docs/dev_guide/testing.rst

 errors.
 Running these tests also generates a report with screenshots of those plots.

-The examples tests use a specialized testing framework, including a custom configuration of Chrome.
+The examples tests use a topics testing framework, including a custom configuration of Chrome.
 Therefore, it is **recommended not to run those tests locally**.
 Instead, :ref:`Bokeh's CI <contributor_guide_testing_ci>` runs all examples tests once you :ref:`create a Pull Request